PyAr/fades/README.rst

 However, this has a bad side.
-If it happens that a dependency of your project released a revision between the moment you run the tests and the mement your project is deployed to the server, it may happen that you actually put in production an untested combination.
+If it happens that a dependency of your project released a revision between the moment you run the tests and the moment your project is deployed to the server, it may happen that you actually put in production an untested combination.
 Furthermore, it may happen that even if you do pin your dependencies, the dependencies of those dependencies may not be pinned, and you get into the same situation.